Henrhyd Falls and Nant Llech walk

 Trout can sometimes be seen trying to jump the smaller fall.
 The valley is a haven for wildlife where many woodland birds can be heard and seen.
 Keep your eyes open for dippers or even a kingfisher.

 Keep following the footpath until you pass through a gate which marks the end of National Trust land.
 Then cross a small bridge and continue to follow the path down the valley.
-After about 15 minutes, you'll reach the site of a large landslide were the path narrows and negotiates its way through the debris.
+After about 15 minutes, you'll cross the site of a former large landslide.
+These features are part of the natural processes that have helped create the dramatic landscape of this steep gorge.

 Continue along this path until you reach the site of the disused watermill - the Melin Llech (these buildings are private property, please do not enter).
-From Melin Llech, continue past the bridge on the left and follow the track uphill for about 25yd (23m).
-Join the footpath on your left and continue along this path to a kissing gate and minor road, cross the road and turn right to another kissing gate on your left.
+From Melin Llech, continue past the bridge on the left and follow the track uphill for about 23m.
+Join the footpath on your left and continue along this path to a kissing gate and minor road, cross the road and bear right to another kissing gate on your left.

 Preserving our special places